Justice of the Peace #3 - Evictions

 TRIAL BY JURY:

-You may request a trial by jury upon payment of a $22.00 jury fee no later than 5 days after the citation is served upon the defendant.
+You may request a trial by jury upon payment of $22.00 jury fee no later than 3 days before hearing.

 WHO MAY REPRESENT THE PLAINTIFF:

 1)For non-payment of rent or the tenant is holding over after the rental period, the owner, agent (manager) or an attorney may represent the plaintiff.